 Recommendations from the Small Business Administration

 Of course, you’re not me.
 You might have a much larger budget with lots of widgets to sell.
 Allow the SBA to weigh in with its time-tested wisdom.
 Here’s what they have to say:

-A rule of thumb: small businesses earning less than $5 million in annual revenue should spend about 7-8% of that revenue on marketing.
-According to the SBA, that money should include both brand development (website, blogs, social media, etc.) and direct promotion (advertising, sponsorships, etc.)
+Marketing isn’t an expense—it’s an investment, one that drives your sales.
+And while there's no hard or fast rule, small businesses (especially those earning less than $5 million in annual revenue) generally spend about 6-8% of their revenue on marketing.
+That money should include both brand development (website, blogs, social media, etc.) and direct promotion (advertising, sponsorships, etc.)

-Startups might want to spend less, perhaps 2-5% of revenue.
+Startups might want to spend less, perhaps 1-5% of PROJECTED revenue

 Your budget will depend on many factors: the industry you’re in, the size of your revenue, and your current level of growth.
 If you can’t handle 150% growth over the next year, why spend like you can?